How to Become a Certified Medical Assistant: Programs & Exams

 Many factors—even the work environment—can affect how much you earn as a medical assistant.
 Physicians’ offices, which employ the most medical assistants in the U.S., typically pay higher salaries.
 And, you may earn slightly more in general medical and surgical hospitals.

 As for medical assistant careers, the future looks promising.
-The BLS predicts a 29 percent job growth through 2026.
+The BLS predicts a 29% job growth through 2026.
 Healthcare facilities will see an increase in patients as people live longer and preventative services improve.
 Digitized medical records and advanced technology will also factor into faster-than-average job growth.

 Source: U.S. Bureau of Labor Statistics 2018-19 Occupational Outlook Handbook